Are you a criminal justice agency looking for records? Click here.

 - South Sound 911 may charge fees pursuant to the fee schedule.

-South Sound 911 does not hold law enforcement investigative files, photos or fire department records.
+South Sound 911 does not hold law enforcement investigative files, photos, dash or body camera footage, or fire department records.
 Those records are held by the originating agency and requestors should contact the agency directly.
 For a list of partner agency websites, see our Police & Fire Agencies page.

 Other types of records and where they may be found:

 - South Sound 911 administrative records – Online Archive

 - Collision Reports – Please visit the Washington State Patrol.
 WSP is the central repository for all Police Traffic Collision Reports (PTCRs); PTCRs may be requested from their site regardless of where the collision occurred.

 - Court Records – Use the State of Washington Courts records request page to identify what type of record you seek or use the Washington State Court Directory to locate the appropriate court.
 South Sound 911 does not keep court records or documents such as judgments, dispositions, sentencing, etc.